Erykah Tharpe, MSW

 Registered Clinical Social Work Intern

-My name is Millie Moreno.
-I am a therapist pursuing my hours to become a Licensed Clinical Social Worker.
-I am originally from New York.
-I moved to the Tampa Bay area 14 years ago and have resided there ever since.
-I earned my Bachelor’s Degree from Saint Leo University and then continued to Walden University for my Master’s Degree in Social Work.
-During my undergraduate studies, I interned at Family Partnerships, where I worked with family law and dependency cases monitoring and recording visitations.
-Conducted Intensive Parenting classes mapping out parenting instructions which included nutrition, stages of development from birth through 5 years, feeding, hygiene, and budgeting for those seeking reunification.
-I also worked at Big Bear Behavioral Health, providing clinical services to clients, adults, and children.
+My name is Millie Moreno, and I am a therapist currently pursuing my hours to become a Licensed Clinical Social Worker.
+Originally from New York, I moved to the Tampa Bay area 14 years ago and have lived here ever since.
+I earned my Bachelor’s Degree from Saint Leo University and then continued my education at Walden University, where I obtained my Master’s Degree in Social Work.
+During my undergraduate studies, I interned at Family Partnerships, where I worked with family law and dependency cases, monitoring and recording visitations.
+I also conducted intensive parenting classes that covered topics such as nutrition, stages of development from birth to five years old, feeding, hygiene, and budgeting for those seeking reunification.
+Additionally, I worked at Big Bear Behavioral Health, providing clinical services to both adult and child clients.
 Empowering others to realize their potential has always been a passion of mine.
-As a Social Worker, I believe empathy for one another is powerful and spreading kindness has a boomerang effect!
+As a Social Worker, I believe that empathy for one another is powerful, and spreading kindness creates a positive ripple effect.

 Registered Clinical Social Work Intern